What Do Federal Background Checks Look For? (All 14 Red Flags)

 How Long Does Federal Background Check Take?

-Just how long does federal background check take?
+Just what is the federal background check turnaround time?
 Even individuals applying for entry-level jobs in the federal government will find the background check to be the most extensive and take the longest of any background check they have ever had.
 While most private background check services perform name-based checks, of which the results are returned in a matter of days, federal checks take about 2 weeks at a bare minimum to complete.

 Even the lowest level of checks will still require a fingerprint-based criminal history check.
 Whereas most background checks simply use the applicant’s name and SSN, information the employer already has, federal background checks for employment require applicants to submit fingerprints.